ribeiro-eduardo/tasks-assignment/README.md

 A framework-free PHP REST API with Users and Tasks domains, layered architecture, and PDO-based data access.

+A simple vanilla JS frontend is included at `/app.html` for managing users and tasks through the browser.

 ## Requirements

 - Docker & Docker Compose